USACrimeMap

 About this page

 Officers logged an arrest in 0.0% of these dispatches, with a written report filed in 0.0%.
 The remainder were resolved as routine matters, referrals, or with no further action needed.
-Activity peaks around 16:00; the most-recurring single address is 2100 BLOCK SOUTH ST.
+Activity peaks around 16:00; the most-recurring single address is 3100 BLOCK KENSINGTON AVE.

 Calls-for-service like these are dispatch records, not adjudicated outcomes.
 Philadelphia Police Department remains the system of record.
 If you need to verify a specific case, contact the originating agency directly.
 Data on this page refreshes automatically each time we re-ingest the upstream feed.